atkinchris/kyle-simpson-workshop/notes/notes-monday-pm.md

 }
 ```

 * For-loops on iterators are messy.
-Use for-of.
+Use for-of, which handles calling `.next`.

 ```javascript
 var a = [1, 2, 3, 4, 5];